SPAR Austria sees growth opportunity for independent retailers in Vienna

-At the annual meeting of SPAR retailers on 12 October, SPAR Austria emphasised that there is an increased opportunity for independent SPAR retailers to meet the needs of neighbourhood communities through urban development in Vienna.
+At the annual meeting of SPAR retailers on October 12, SPAR Austria emphasized that there is an increased opportunity for independent SPAR retailers to meet the needs of neighborhood communities through urban development in Vienna.

-They offer a product range adapted to the respective location and the population of the neighbourhood and modern service.
+They offer a product range adapted to the respective location, the population of the neighborhood, and modern service.
 Moreover, their stores act as lively meeting places”, said SPAR Austria CEO Fritz Poppmeier.

 In addition, SPAR Austria has been operating the popular SPAR Gourmet stores for over 20 years in districts with a demand for delicatessen-oriented ranges.
 There are currently 39 of these stores operating in Vienna.
 The range differs depending on the location.

-To augment its store network, SPAR Austria has developed a flexible store concept enabling it to meet customers’ needs to an even greater extent.
-The first redesigned SPAR Gourmet store opened on 20 October at Vienna’s Fleischmarkt in the 1st district.
+To augment its store network, SPAR Austria has developed a flexible store concept, enabling it to meet customers’ needs to an even greater extent.
+The first redesigned SPAR Gourmet store opened on October 20 at Vienna’s Fleischmarkt in the 1st district.